Blueberry Muffins

 Tips from our Bakers

-• If you're using frozen berries, mix them into the batter while still frozen.
+• To use frozen berries in this blueberry muffin recipe, mix them into the batter while still frozen.
 They'll turn the batter a streaky blue color.
 They'll also increase the baking time by as much as 5 minutes.

 • To make handling baked muffins easier, use a potholder to tilt the hot pan at a 45° angle.
 The muffins will tilt enough that you can lift them out of the cups easily.
 Place them on a rack to finish cooling.